-Equally, the Moran review group recommended that auxiliaries be employed in the regional orthodontic units of the health boards.
-In order to enable the achievement of greater caseloads, the Dental Council has been approached concerning the creation of a scheme for the recognition of auxiliary dental workers in orthodontics.
-This grade, to be known as orthodontic therapist, will act as a support to the consultant orthodontists, specialists and other dentists working in the orthodontic units thus enabling a greater volume of treatment.
-This scheme is presently being finalised in conjunction with the Dental Council.
+The Moran report also recommended that auxiliaries be employed in the regional orthodontic units.
+In order to enable the achievement of greater caseloads, the Dental Council will shortly submit to my Department a draft scheme to recognise auxiliary dental workers in orthodontics.
+This grade – to be known as orthodontic therapist – will act as a support to the consultant orthodontist, specialists and other dentists working in the orthodontic unit thus enabling a greater volume of treatment.

 My Department has funded the appointment of a director of specialist training for the Irish Committee for Specialist Training in Dentistry through the postgraduate medical and dental board.
 The director has taken up duty and will play a pivotal role in assisting the different agencies involved in dental specialist training programmes.
 In addition, my Department has also funded the recruitment of a professor in orthodontics at Cork University dental school to facilitate the development of an approved training programme leading to specialist qualifications in orthodontics.
 Capital funding of approximately €1.27 million was also provided to the orthodontics unit there for its refurbishment to an appropriate standard.